asam-ev/qc-opendrive/README.md

 pip install asam-qc-opendrive@git+https://github.com/asam-ev/qc-opendrive@main
 ```

 The above command will install `asam-qc-opendrive` from the `main` branch.
 If you want to install `asam-qc-opendrive` from another branch or tag, replace `@main` with the desired branch or tag.
-It is also possible to install from a local directory.

 **From a local repository**